HasinduNimesh/EasyReNamer/README.md

-### EasyReNamer: A Smart File Renaming Tool
+### EasyReNamer: A Smart File Renaming Tool 🖋️📂

-EasyReNamer is a sleek, intuitive, and powerful desktop application designed for bulk file renaming tasks.
-Whether you're organizing your photo collection, managing large sets of files, or customizing filenames to your preference, EasyReNamer simplifies the process with ease and efficiency.
+EasyReNamer is your ultimate companion for organizing and renaming files effortlessly.
+Whether you're sorting photos, managing documents, or handling large batches of files, EasyReNamer saves you time and enhances productivity with its user-friendly interface and powerful features.

+---

-#### Features:
+#### 🚀 **Key Features**
-- **Batch File Renaming**: Rename multiple files in one go with custom patterns.
+- **🔄 Batch File Renaming**: Rename multiple files in a single operation using custom patterns.
-- **Sort & Organize**: Sort files by creation time, size, or default sequence.
+- **📑 File Sorting**: Sort files by creation time, size, or default sequence for better organization.
-- **Extension & Base Name Customization**: Modify file extensions or rename files using a consistent base name and numbering.
+- **✏️ Custom File Extensions & Names**: Change file extensions or rename files with a consistent base name and numbering.
-- **Light/Dark Mode**: Seamless toggle between light and dark themes with a visually appealing toggle button.
+- **🌗 Light/Dark Mode**: Toggle between light and dark themes with a visually appealing switch.
-- **File Preview**: Get a real-time preview of renamed files before applying changes.
+- **👀 Real-Time Preview**: See how your files will look before applying any changes.
-- **User-Friendly Interface**: Built with a clean, modern UI using `ttkbootstrap`.
+- **🎨 Modern UI**: Built with a sleek, responsive design powered by `ttkbootstrap`.

+---

+#### 🛠️ **Built With Love Using** ❤️
+- **Python** 🐍: The backbone of this powerful application.
+- **`ttkbootstrap`** 🎨: For a stunning and modern graphical user interface (GUI).
+- **Pillow (PIL)** 🖼️: To handle and process the application’s high-quality icons and images.
+- **`os` & `re`** 🗂️: For seamless file management and advanced pattern matching.
+- **`tkinter`** 💻: For creating a responsive and interactive desktop application.
+- **`ttkbootstrap` Constants** 📑: To give a polished, professional look to the UI.

+---

+#### 📥 **Installation Made Simple**
+EasyReNamer is available as an **installable setup file**!
+Just download the setup, run it, and follow the instructions.
+The installer handles all the dependencies for you, making the process smooth and hassle-free.

+---

-#### Why Choose EasyReNamer?
+#### 🎉 Why Choose EasyReNamer?
-- **Time-Saving**: Streamline the tedious process of renaming files individually.
+- **⏳ Saves Time**: Automate repetitive renaming tasks.
-- **Customizable**: Tailor filenames to fit your organizational style.
+- **🔧 Fully Customizable**: Adjust filenames to fit your unique organizational needs.
-- **Secure**: Provides a preview to ensure accuracy before making changes.
+- **✅ Secure**: Double-check with the preview feature before applying changes.
-- **Cross-Compatible**: Designed for Windows systems with a compact `.exe` build.

-#### Built With:
-- Python
-- `ttkbootstrap` for the UI
-- Pillow for image handling
+- **💼 Professional Look**: Compact `.exe` with a polished design that integrates seamlessly into your workflow.

-Get started with EasyReNamer today and enjoy effortless file management!
+Get EasyReNamer now and elevate your file organization to the next level! 💡✨